rimoza/workshop_1/README.md

 - Learned to design experiments with statistical rigor

 ## Model Documentation
-Implementation details and theoretical models are fully documented in the PDF files, providing complete specifications for future coding implementation.
+Implementation details and theoretical models are fully documented in the PDF file, providing complete specifications for future coding implementation.

 ## References
 - Stewart Robinson (2004).
 Simulation – The practice of model development and use.
 Wiley.